This project is an upgrade from the 16 bit SRAM module.

 If you want to display the output with some LEDs, you will need a transistor amplifier stage.

 The last thing, is to enable / disable the read or write.

 The schematic of one cell:

-I tested many variations of logic gates and Chose the NAND gates.
-(As all the CPUs are builded up with)
+I tested many variations of logic gates and choosed the NAND gates.
+(As all the CPUs are built up with)

-In the middle, there is a NAND RS flipflop, one output enable AND gate (NAND and a NOT gate).
+In the middle, there is a NAND RS flipflop.
+The “output enable AND gate” (NAND and a NOT gate) is on the right.

 The NOT gate on the left side, switches the two inputs ON or OFF.
 In between you can see the access gates, connected to the “write enable” pin.

-The finished circuit board, uses 0603 resistors and SOT23 n-mosfets.
+The finished circuit board uses 0603 resistors and SOT23 n-mosfets.
 The “big” green squares are the access points, the two smaller ones, are used for a 0 bridge.
-(The red line is a 2nd layer) I could go through a mosfet two times, but i want to be on the safe side 🙂
+(The red line is a 2nd layer) I could go through a mosfet two times, but i want to be safe 🙂